 The style of Geert Van Hoorick can be called modern-classical, i.e. neo-classical or neo-romantic with some impressionist and more modern influences.

 Since the end of 2006 he has been publishing his compositions on the website SibeliusMusic, now ScoreExchange, to share.
 In 2008 he posted some of his compositions on the internet Composition Contest, and won some awards.
 Since the end of 2009 he has launched a YouTube-channel under the name of BelgianComposer.
 Since June 2011 his personal website has been online.
 Since the end of 2013 he has been publishing his compositions on the website of IMSLP, where you can have the sheet music for free.

 Meanwhile musicians from all over the world are playing his music and since 2010 there have been a lot of performances in Belgium and abroad.
-Among the performed compositions are (as far as the composer knows): the 1st suite for brass; the trio for flute, clarinet and piano; the 1st clarinet sonata; the tuba sonata; several of the 24 piano preludes; the little suite for piano; the ancient dances or 3rd oboe sonata (partly); the organ passacaglia; the organ lullabies; the guitar concerto; the 1st horn concerto; the bassoon concerto.
+Among the performed compositions are (as far as the composer knows): the 1st suite for brass; the trio for flute, clarinet and piano; the 1st clarinet sonata; the tuba sonata; several of the 24 piano preludes; the little suite for piano; the ancient dances or 3rd oboe sonata (partly); the organ passacaglia; the organ lullabies; the guitar concerto; the 1st horn concerto; the bassoon concerto; the 6st organ symphony.
 All his compositions may be publicly performed for free.